wmglab-duke/ascent/docs/source/Code_Hierarchy/Java.md

-resulting FEM potentials are obtained for 1 mA applied to one of the electrode contacts while the electric potential on the other contacts is floating (i.e., condition of continuity); this is repeated for each contact to define the “bases” of the solution space \[1\].
+resulting FEM potentials are obtained for 1 mA applied to one of the electrode contacts while the electric potential on the other contacts is floating (i.e., condition of continuity); this is repeated for each contact to define the “bases” of the solution space needrefhere.
 For each
 ***Sim***, the program then creates a superposition of the “bases” for extracellular potentials at the coordinates defined in `fibersets/` and `ss_coords/` (i.e., the coordinates along the length of the nerve used to